terra-ops/terra-cli/README.md

 The feeling was with modern libraries like symfony, ansible, and docker we would be able to do a lot quickly, and, well I've been able to do a lot, quickly.

+Now I am on a mission to call everyone to action to work behind a common tool for us all.

 ## Purpose

 To make having a website as simple as possible throughout it's entire lifetime, through entirely open source software.